 Disney's Typhoon Lagoon Restaurants

-Note that during the off-season, certain restaurants remain closed due to low demand.
-But don't worry, there's still plenty of options to choose from!
+During the off-season, some restaurants remain closed due to low demand.
+But don't worry, there are still plenty of options to choose from!

 Tucked away off of Castaway Creek, Happy Landings satisfies all your chilly cravings with floats, sundaes and more.